 The standard course load for LUC Students is 15 ECTs per block, 30 ECTs per semester.
-It is possible for students to request a reduced course load in consultation with the Study Advisors.
-If the Study Advisors supports the request, the student can formally request a reduced course load.
+It is possible for students to take a reduced course load in consultation with the Study Advisors.
 A reduced course load may lead to a delayed graduation.

-Reduced course loads are usually approved when a student has a learning disability, suffers from a mental or physical illness, or has other extenuating circumstances that might affect his or her academic performance.
+Reduced course loads could be suitable when a student has a learning disability, suffers from a mental or physical illness, or has other extenuating circumstances that might affect their academic performance.

-Students must request a reduced course load two weeks before the start of a block.
-They can do so by scheduling a meeting with the Study Advisors: https://luc-the-hague-study-advisor.youcanbook.me or https://luc-the-hague-study-advisor-offline.youcanbook.me/.
+Students can schedule a meeting with the Study Advisors: https://luc-the-hague-study-advisor-offline.youcanbook.me/.

 After the first week of a course, the student may not withdraw from a course without permission from the Board of Examiners (see above, p.
 47: Course Withdrawal).

-Please note that regardless of being permitted a reduced course load, students must still comply with the requirements of the Binding Study Advice regulations.
+Please note that regardless of taking a reduced course load, students must still comply with the requirements of the Binding Study Advice regulations.
 That means that students must also request the Executive Board of Leiden University to evaluate the validity, expected duration and seriousness of their personal circumstances, if they anticipate possibly receiving a negative binding study advice (see p.
 37: Extenuating Circumstances in the Context of the Binding Study Advice).